sanazbahargam/Query-Understanding/README.md

 7. Ontologies
     * While taxonomies represent a collection of topics with “is-a” relationships, ontologies make it possible to express a much richer collection of objects and relationships, such as “has-a” and “use-a”.
 8. Autocomplete
     * Autocomplete predicts complete search queries from partial ones.
+It’s a way to guide searchers to successful search experiences.
 We can model this process using conditional probability.
     * We can use historical query logs to compute the probability of a query based on how frequently it appears in the log.
     * Drawbacks:
       * However query frequency in the logs doesn’t take into account recency, seasonality, or other time-dependent factors.